LUKE-MUL8/SynthControllerMozi/README.md

-Sound Synthesis with Arduino and Mozzi Library
+Sound Synthesis with Arduino and Mozzi Library.

 This project demonstrates FM synthesis using the Mozzi library on an Arduino.
 It features real-time Bluetooth control of the modulation index, automatic MIDI note transitions, and smooth frequency modulation for rich, evolving sound.

 Features